Swedish Women's Hockey League: Format

 When a game is tied after regulation, a sudden death overtime is played with only four skaters per team for maximum 10 minutes (or 20 minutes in the playoffs).
 If the game is still tied after overtime, the winner is decided by game winning shots.

 The regular season is a double round-robin tournament, with each team playing twice at home and twice away against every other team, resulting in a 36-game regular season per team.
 After the regular season, the top six teams qualify for the Women's Swedish Championship playoffs (SM-slutspel damer).
 The two teams with the best regular season records in the SDHL are given a bye to the semifinals, with the remaining four qualified teams starting in the quarterfinals.
 In the quarterfinals, team 3 gets to pick their choice of opponent between teams 5 and 6, leaving the remaining club to meet team 4.
 In the semifinals the first ranked team chooses an opponent from the two winners of the quarterfinals.
 The playoffs are all best-of-three series, with the higher ranked team starting with one match away, followed by the remaining two at home.

-The two teams with the worst records in the regular season are forced to play a qualifier to defend their spots in the SDHL against challengers from Damettan.
+The two teams with the worst records in the regular season are forced to play a qualifier to defend their spots in the SDHL against challengers from the NDHL.

 Teams

-From the formation of the SDHL in 2007, Luleå HF/MSSK have been the most successful club, winning five Swedish Championships.
-Luleå has been the most successful regular season team, finishing on top of the league five times.
-Modo Hockey Dam was the first team from outside the Stockholm area to win the championship with their victory in 2012.
+From the formation of the SDHL in 2007, Luleå HF/MSSK have been the most successful club, winning six Swedish Championships.
+Luleå has been the most successful regular season team, finishing on top of the league six times.
+MODO Hockey was the first team from outside the Stockholm area to win the championship with their victory in 2012.